Idorobots/letrec-compile/README.md

 - SCC reordering with fixpoint conversion.
 - SCC reordering with Waddell fixing letrec (with, again, fixpoint conversion in place of the fix expression) as proposed in [Fixing Letrec](https://guenchi.github.io/Scheme/doc/Fixing%20Letrec%20A%20Faithful%20Yet%20Efficient%20Implementation%20of%20Scheme%E2%80%99s%20Recursive%20Binding%20Construct.pdf) and the [other Fixing Letrec](https://guenchi.github.io/Scheme/doc/Fixing%20Letrec%20(reloaded).pdf).
 - An SCC-based Waddell-like conversion that also performs cheap assignment conversion where appropriate (makes sense for a dialect of Scheme, where mutation is not available, but still needed to implement letrec).

+A benchmark is provided in `test/benchmark.scm` comparing the performance of the various methods against the Scheme implementation used.